What to do when you get divorce papers through the post

 We understand that reading someone else’s perspective on what went wrong in a marriage isn’t pleasant.
 There are always two sides to everything.
 However, if you are content for the divorce to proceed then you should:

-• submit the Acknowledgement of Service form
+- submit the acknowledgement of service form

-This will ensure that you have on record that you do not admit to any of the alleged behaviour, whilst ensuring your divorce can proceed through the court to the next stage.
+This will ensure that you have on record stated that you do not admit to any of the alleged behaviour, whilst ensuring your divorce can proceed through the court to the next stage.

-• Approximately 70% of couples who divorce in England and Wales must use ‘behaviour’ as the reason for the divorce.
+- Approximately 70% of couples who divorce in England and Wales must use ‘behaviour’ as the reason for the divorce.
 This is because the other four options (desertion, five years separation (only one person has to agree), two years separation (both people must agree to divorce) and adultery) do not apply.

-• The divorce laws in England and Wales are out of date and have not been updated in over 50 years.
+- The divorce laws in England and Wales are out of date and have not been updated in over 50 years.
 If you want to move on, and the other reasons are not relevant, ‘behaviour’ may be the only option available.
 Therefore, be pragmatic in your approach and see it as a means to an end.

 3. I don’t want the divorce – what do I do now?

-In reality, relationships are such that if one person is sure it’s over then you can’t force them to remain married to you.
+Relationships are such that if one person is sure it’s over then you can’t force them to remain married to you.
 It’s always helpful to get some emotional support, either as a couple or as an individual to help you come to terms with the situation.

 Read More